depeh/q/README.md

 --------------------------
 Both the Server and the Queue Listener are using the excellent Winston Logging module (https://www.npmjs.com/package/winston), which by default outputs a log to the file **event.log** in the main folder.
 The logging can be fully customized for advanced users and any customization of the logging is recommended to be done in the file **logger.js**

+You can set the error level required for mail to be sent in **logger.json** - Look for "level: 'error' // Set the level at which to send emails, e.g., 'error'" in the file.
+Refer to the Winston user manual to know which levels you can use.

 If something does not work or acts weird, a good tip is to look in the log file and see any error message there.